 Monday to Friday, 8 a.m. to 5 p.m.

-How Can I Find Someone’s Arrest Details & Mugshot in Maine?
+How To Find Someone’s Arrest Details & Mugshot in Maine

 Arrest records containing mugshots are also open to the Maine public records search.
 Public arrest records can be obtained from the custodian or the arresting agency of the individual of interest.